Tiki Bars, Tripletail, and Shark Teeth Treasure

 If you have trouble finding shark teeth, there is one easy cure.
 Try one of these Shark art kits.
 They include the shark teeth, artboard, and directions, are inexpensive, and make an awesome gift.
 Visit https://www.ebay.com/str/sharkteethandsharkartbyclark.

 Anglers can fish the surf too and there are lots of shark teeth here for everyone.
 It’s not a bad idea to arrive early and get one of the 60 or so parking spots.
 The cost is $3 for the day; bring the exact change.
 Any Park Rangers on site are not allowed to make change, or you can leave the money in the park envelope and keep a receipt (self-service) for your dashboard.
 At least there is a fair system in place to wait for a spot to open.
 They have two lines, one to exit and one to wait for a spot to open up.
 We have never waited more than 20 minutes.
 The really good part about this beach is that the water is very close to the parking lot.
-Visitors come to this semi-secluded beach to enjoy the year-round swimming and sun-soaking.
+Visitors come to this semi-secluded beach to enjoy the year-round swimming and sun soaking.
 Shelling and finding shark teeth in the wave wash is excellent during the winter months.
 A hiking trail with Lemon Bay on one side and the Gulf on the other passes through five distinct natural eco-communities that provide a home for many species of wildlife; covered picnic tables are located along the trail.
 Visitors can launch a kayak and paddle around the two islands just east of the park land base.
 While at the park, watch dolphins, manatees, gopher tortoises, snowy egrets, terns, and many species of sea birds.
 Ranger-led nature hikes are on the calendar during winter months.
 There are stand-up paddleboard and kayak rentals, lessons, and guided boat tours here too.

 At all of these beaches, the intracoastal waterway side of the parks offers a diverse network of mangroves, marsh grass, many species of birds (more than 150), and many species of fish (more than 200).
 It’s perfect for fishing, kayaking, birding, and wading.
 The Gulf side of the parks offers sand, surf, sunshine, seashells, and lots of shark teeth.